Chair, Richard Monkhouse

-Richard is currently a trained RJ facilitator and Witness Support Volunteer for Manchester Crown Court.
-He has also previously worked with the Restorative Justice Council to increase magistrates’ knowledge and decrease fears about the restorative justice process.
+Richard is a Statistician and former Chair of the Magistrates’ Association.
+Richard is currently a trained Restorative Justice facilitator and Witness Support Volunteer for Manchester Crown Court.
+He has previously worked with the Restorative Justice Council to increase magistrates’ knowledge about the Restorative Justice process.
 Professionally, Richard has helped industry to improve quality and resource utilisation by using statistical methods such as Statistical Process Control.
 Richard joined Why me? in April 2016 and was nominated Chair in December 2016.

-Will joined the Why Me?
-Board in June 2017.
-He started his career in the criminal justice sector and has worked in a prison as well as with police tackling online Hate Crime; he has authored several research papers on this.
+Will is the Research and Strategy Development Manager at the Henry Smith charity.
+He joined the Why Me? board in June 2017.
+He started his career in the criminal justice sector and has worked in a prison as well as with police tackling online hate crime; he has authored several research papers on this.
 Since 2013, Will has worked for The Henry Smith Charity, a large grant making trust where he is responsible for research and strategy development.
 He brings an understanding of the charity sector and experience working on both sides of the funder/grantee relationship.

-She currently works there as a legal consultant.
+Cathy is a qualified solicitor and the former Chief Executive of the Whistleblowing charity Protect, where she still works as a legal consultant.
 Through this work Cathy has advised thousands of whistleblowers, as well as organisations, governments and regulators on whistleblowing systems in the UK and internationally.
 She has expertise in governance and risk management across all sectors.
-Cathy set up the independent Whistleblowing Commission, which made recommendations for improving the legal framework for whistleblowing the UK including a Code of Practice for employers.
+Cathy set up the independent Whistleblowing Commission, which made recommendations for improving the legal framework for whistleblowing in the UK, including a Code of Practice for employers.
 Before working at Protect, she was a litigation partner in a large London law firm.
 Cathy was awarded an OBE for services to employment rights in June 2015.